Újlak

 The tombstone of Baron Újlaki Miklós

-After 1354, the town of Újlak belonged to Garay Miklós and Pál (in Croatian references Gorjanski), and then to Újlaki Miklós and his descendants, among which was his great-grandson Miklós and the last member of the Újlaki family was Lőrinc of Újlak.
+After 1354, the town of Újlak belonged to Garay Miklós and Pál (in Croatian references Gorjanski), and then to Újlaki Miklós and his descendants, among which was his great-grandson Miklós, and the last member of the Újlaki family was Lőrinc of Újlak.
 (Please note, that I use the Eastern name order for Hungarians where family names come first.)
 Garay Miklós, the Bán of Macsó, chased away the rebelling Horvát family in 1387.

 Photo: Modzzak